frxangelz/addmefast/README.md

 # addmefast

-0.0.4
+0.0.5
-- Fixed for tiktok like and follow (element changed)
+- added twitter support ( follow & like )

 AddMeFast is a network that will help you grow your social presence, allow you to look and choose who you want to like/subscribe/follow/view and skip those who you are not interested in. you can get free points by liking/following/viewing/subscribing/listening the others pages/accounts/videos/profiles/music.